Dhruv-x7x/Learning-With-Graphs-Project/Survey/Problem.md

 #### Other Learned Path Generation Methods

 There exists other data-driven path generation models such as simple markov models, sequence-to-sequence neural networks.
 These methods sure are data-driven but also unconditional, which means that they can generate paths based on real-world data patterns but fail to give constrained paths given a Origin-Destination pair.
-This paper introduces GDP, which generated conditional paths give a OD pair.
+This paper introduces GDP, which generated conditional paths given a OD pair.

 ---